michaeltouati/ESVM/contributing.md

 If you want to propose a new feature in [ESVM](https://github.com/michaeltouati/ESVM) that is not already in the perspectives of the code mentioned in the last section of the documentation [esvm.pdf](https://github.com/michaeltouati/ESVM/blob/master/esvm.pdf), follow these steps :
 1) Go to ['Issues'](https://github.com/michaeltouati/ESVM/issues) on the [ESVM master branch](https://github.com/michaeltouati/ESVM)
-2) Click on 'New issue'
+2) Click on 'New issue' and then Get started (Feature request)
 4) Describe the new feature request the more "clear and concise" as possible in the title starting with "Feature request :"
 5) Describe with details the requested feature and
 6) Click on 'Submit new issue'